intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 decorations to the appropriate functions and to emit the specialization constants that these decorations reference.
 This can be done with two passes over the static call tree for each kernel and each exported device function.
+When this phase computes the static call tree, it considers all code in any of the translation units that are being linked together.
+This may not be the complete call tree, however, in cases where a kernel calls out to a device function that is defined in a different shared library.

 **NOTE**: In this context, "exported device function" means a device function that is exported from a shared library as defined by [Device Code Dynamic